-background dominates the background below about 15 keV and the cosmic ray induced background dominates at higher energies.
+The background radiation environment is mainly produced by two components: the diffuse X-ray background and the Xgamma-radiation induced cosmic rays.
+The diffuse X-ray background dominates background below about 15 keV and the cosmic ray induced background dominates at higher energies.
 The line at about 30 keV is due to fluorescence photons from the Xenon gas in the volumes surrounding the active detector volume.
-(It is a useful calibration line and an indicator of the effective resolution of the instrument).
+It is a useful calibration line and an indicator of the effective resolution of the instrument.

 There are other instrumental lines visible as well.
 The background increases noticeably at the edge of the detector which is why the useful detector diameter is only 220 mm, rather than the 250 mm physical diameter.
-(The useful diameter depends on the chosen energy range because the background is strongly energy dependent).
+The useful diameter depends on the chosen energy range because the background distribution is strongly energy dependent.
 The rejection of background events produced by charged particles crossing the detector is accomplished with a combination of pulse height, pulse shape and "footprint"-evaluation techniques.
-These techniques reach a particle rejection efficiency better than 99.5%.
+These techniques reach a particle rejection efficiency better than the 99.5% level.